dyumnin/NCG_Interview/README.md

 ## Step 4:

 Implement the verification env and write and verify atleast 2 test(should contain a ddr write and read).
-If you know python, then you can do the verification using cocotb.
+If you know python, then you can do the verification using cocotb (We use cocotb internally for all our verification).

 **Ref:** https://cocotb.readthedocs.io/